 What kind of support is offered for international students?

-The CGA Coordination Office offers support in all personal and administrative matters including visa, residence permits, housing, opening of bank accounts, insurances, contracts and all issues related to your Ph.D.
-Every student will furthermore have one main supervisor as well as two co-supervisors with whom regulary project meetings take place and are documented to ensure the smooth conduction of your Ph.D.
-You are never left alone in case you should encounter any difficulties!
+The CGA Coordination offers support in all personal and administrative matters including visa, residence permits, housing, opening of bank accounts, insurances, contracts and all issues related to your PhD.
+Every student will furthermore have one main supervisor as well as two co-supervisors with whom regulary project progress meetings take place and are documented to ensure the smooth conduction of your PhD.
+In order to facilitate integration to Germany, free-of-charge German classes are offered.
+We also have a PhD regular's table as well as other social CGA events where you can meet your fellows.
+You will never be left alone in case you should encounter any difficulties!

 What is the advantage of a structured graduate programme?